-These regulations apply to students who register with The Open University in the academic year 2020/21 to study a taught course (module or qualification), including those studying as part of an Employer Supported Programme.
+These regulations apply to Students who register with The Open University in the academic year 2020/21 to study a taught course (module or qualification), including those studying as part of an Employer Supported Programme.

-- a) If you are studying a module as a standalone course, these regulations apply to all matters concerning a module that you are registered for in the academic year 2020/21. - b) If you are studying for a registered undergraduate or taught postgraduate qualification, these regulations apply to all studies undertaken as part of that qualification for which study commenced before or during the academic year 2020/21. - c) If, having studied a module as a standalone course or as part of a previous qualification, you subsequently register for or declare a qualification and wish to count credit awarded for that module towards a qualification, the regulations that apply will be those in force at the date you register for or declare that qualification, not those in force at the time you studied the module (if different). - d) If you have registered for an undergraduate qualification or declared a postgraduate qualification before or during the academic year 2020/21 but cease to be registered for that qualification or cease to declare that qualification, these regulations will continue to apply for the duration of any module study commenced as part of that qualification. - e) If you subsequently register for a taught course (module or qualification) in a subsequent academic year, including re-registering for the same qualification you were studying previously, the regulations in force at the time of that registration will apply to that further study. - f) If you change your qualification, the regulations that apply will be those that apply at the date of the change.
+- a) If you are studying a module as a standalone course, these regulations apply to all matters concerning a module that you are registered for in the academic year 2020/21. - b) If you are studying for a registered undergraduate or taught postgraduate qualification, these regulations apply to all studies undertaken as part of that qualification for which study commenced before or during the academic year 2020/21. - c) If, having studied a module as a standalone course or as part of a previous qualification, you subsequently register for or declare a qualification and wish to count credit awarded for that module towards a qualification, the regulations that apply will be those in force at the date you register for or declare that qualification, not those in force at the time you studied the module (if different). - d) If you have registered for an undergraduate qualification or declared a postgraduate qualification before or during the academic year 2021/22 but cease to be registered for that qualification or cease to declare that qualification, these regulations will continue to apply for the duration of any module study commenced as part of that qualification. - e) If you subsequently register for a taught course (module or qualification) in a subsequent academic year, including re-registering for the same qualification you were studying previously, the regulations in force at the time of that registration will apply to that further study.